History of the US-Panama Relationship

 In the course of the discussion, the Panamanian flag was broken into pieces.
 Meanwhile, protesters began to break the fence that separated the Canal Zone from the Republic of Panama.
 After successive volleys of tear gas, the police of the Zone began firing on those who pushed or broke the fence.

-Diplomatic relations between Panama and the United States were reestablished on April 3, 1964, thorugh the joint delcaration Moreno-Bunker.
+Diplomatic relations between Panama and the United States were reestablished on April 3, 1964, through the joint declaration Moreno-Bunker.

 In October 1968, a group of soldiers overthrew President Arnulfo Arias Madrid and took power, generating changes in the country's foreign policy.
 Panama assumes, then, its role as an independent country and initiates an aggressive and active diplomatic campaign before the main international organizations and forums (The United Nations Organization (UN) and the Movement of Non-Aligned Countries).
 As a result of this diplomatic process, it is possible that for the first time, the UN Security Council (1973) will meet outside its headquarters in New York, and there will be a historic and far-reaching resolution in support of the sovereign claim of Panama to the U.S.